bitovi/academy/src/react/2-intro-to-jsx.md

 In the code above, we've used the `{name}` syntax to tell JSX that we want to interpolate the value stored in the `name` variable ("Bitovi") into our view.

-You can take this a step furthur by interpolating multiple values, and using JavaScript functions to transform data on the fly.
+You can take this a step further by interpolating multiple values, and using JavaScript functions to transform data on the fly.
 Anything that goes inside `{}` is executed as normal JavaScript.

 ```jsx
   const person = {